 D. A. Carson, Christ and Culture Revisited

 Christianity is much more than a “religion’ in the standard, narrowly-defined sense.
 It’s a philosophy of life, a worldview.
 And since it’s a worldview, it can and should be compared with the worldview of contemporary culture.
-In Apologetics to the Glory of God, John M. Frame paints a portrait of the destructive natural of our culture that’s as true today as when he originally wrote in 1994:
+In Apologetics: A Justification of Christian Belief, John M. Frame paints a portrait of the destructive natural of our culture that’s as true today as when he originally wrote in 1994:

 One of the most unfortunate repercussions of America’s distorted view of ‘the separation of church and state’ is that public school children are able to hear advocacy of every system of thought except those that are arbitrarily labeled “religious.”
 Who is to say that the truth might not be found in, or even limited to, one of these religious positions?
 Is it even remotely fair, in terms of freedom of thought and speech, to restrict public education to allegedly secular viewpoints?
 Is this not brainwashing of the worst kind?

 Further, the extreme separationists often seem to be opposed to the public expression of Christianity particular than religion in general.
 Too often, they have no objection to presentations favoring Eastern mysticism or modern witchcraft – only to Christianity.
 Inconsistent as it may appear, however, this specifically anti-Christian behavior makes some sense for… it is Christianity, not Eastern mysticism or wichcraft or Native American chanting, that really stands against the natural drift of the unregenerate mind.
 Christianity is excluded from the schools although (or perhaps because) it is the only genuine alternative to the conventional wisdom of the modern establishment.